amazon-archives/aws-apigateway-importer/README.md

 ./aws-api-import.sh --update API_ID --deploy STAGE_NAME --raml-config path/to/config.json path/to/api.raml
 ```

+For Windows environments replace `./aws-api-import.sh` with `./aws-api-import.cmd` in the examples.

-### API Gateway Swagger Extension Example
+### API Gateway Extension Example

-You can define an API Gateway API in Swagger using the `x-amazon-apigateway-auth` and `x-amazon-apigateway-integration` extensions, and RAML using an external configuration file.
+You can fully define an API Gateway API in Swagger using the `x-amazon-apigateway-auth` and `x-amazon-apigateway-integration` extensions,
+or in RAML using an external configuration file.

 Defined on an Operation: